Mechanical Freezing Systems

 Liquid Nitrogen Refrigeration Looking at the chart above, you will see three BTU values for nitrogen:

-Sensible Heat the amount of heat to warm nitrogen gas from -320°F to 70°F (98.5 BTUs)
+Sensible Heat, the amount of heat to warm nitrogen gas from -320 °F to 70 °F (98.5 BTU)

 (gas to a70°F)

-Total Heat to 70°F the total of the two values above (184.5 BTUs)
+Total heat to 70 °F the total of the two values above (184.5 BTU)

-Sensible Heat the amount of heat to warm nitrogen gas from -320°F to 70°F (98.5 BTUs)
+Sensible Heat, the amount of heat to warm nitrogen gas from -320 °F to 70 °F (98.5 BTU)

 (gas to a70°F)

-Total Heat to 70°F the total of the two values above (184.5 BTUs)
+Total heat to 70 °F the total of the two values above (184.5 BTU)

 What this means to the food processor